Video Killed the Radio Star: Commercial performance

 "Video Killed the Radio Star" was a huge commercial success, reaching number one on 16 national charts.
-The song made its debut on the UK Singles Chart in the top 40 at number 24, on the issue dated 29 September 1979.
+The song made its debut on the UK Singles Chart in the Top 40 at number 24, on the issue dated 29 September 1979.
 The next week, the track entered into the chart's top ten at number six before topping the chart on the week of 20 October.
 It was the 444th UK number-one hit in the chart's entire archive.
 In 2022, the single was certified platinum by the British Phonographic Industry (BPI) for UK sales and streams of 600,000 units.

-In Australia, "Video Killed the Radio Star" reached number one, and for 27 years it held the country's record for best-selling single.
-In late 1979, while the single was still in an eight-week run at Number one in the charts, the single was awarded a platinum disc by Festival Records, the record's distributing company, for sales of over 100,000 copies in Australia.
-The song also made a number-one peak in France and Spain, where it was certified gold and platinum, respectively, as well as Austria, Ireland, Sweden and Switzerland.
-In other parts of Europe and Oceania, "Video Killed the Radio Star" was a number-two hit in Germany and New Zealand, and also charted in Flanders on the Ultratop 50 and in the Netherlands, on the Nationale Hitparade Top 50 (now the Single Top 100) and Dutch Top 40.
+In Australia, "Video Killed the Radio Star" reached Number 1, and for 27 years it held the country's record for best-selling single.
+In late 1979, while the single was still in an eight-week run at Number 1 in the charts, the single was awarded a platinum disc by Festival Records, the record's distributing company, for sales of over 100,000 copies in Australia.
+The song also made a Number 1 peak in France and Spain, where it was certified gold and platinum, respectively, as well as peaking in Austria, Ireland, Sweden, and Switzerland.
+In other parts of Europe and Oceania, "Video Killed the Radio Star" was a Number 2 hit in Germany and New Zealand, and it also charted in Flanders on the Ultratop 50 and in the Netherlands on the Nationale Hitparade Top 50 (now the Single Top 100) and Dutch Top 40.

 "Video Killed the Radio Star" did not start charting in North America, however, until November 1979.
-In the United States, the song appeared on the Billboard Hot 100 and Cash Box Top 100, barely breaking into the top 40 on both charts.
-In a 2015 list from Billboard, it tied with Marvin Gaye's recording of "The End of Our Road" as the "Biggest Hot 100 Hit" at the peak of number 40.
-"Video Killed the Radio Star" debuted at number 86 on the Billboard Hot 100 on the week of 10 November 1979, while on the Cash Box Top 100 it debuted at number 83 that same week.
-It started also at number 83 on the Canadian RPM Top Single Chart.
-By January 1980, it entered the top 40 at number 31, and on 2 February made it into the top 20 at number 11.
-Two weeks later, the song earned its peak in the top 10 at number 6 and issue dated 16 February 1980.
+In the United States, the song appeared on the Billboard Hot 100 and Cash Box Top 100, barely breaking into the Top 40 on both charts.
+In a 2015 list from Billboard, it tied with Marvin Gaye's recording of "The End of Our Road" as the "Biggest Hot 100 Hit" at the peak of Number 40.
+"Video Killed the Radio Star" debuted at Number 86 on the Billboard Hot 100 on the week of 10 November 1979, while on the Cash Box Top 100 it debuted at Number 83 that same week.
+It started also at Number 83 on the Canadian RPM Top Single Chart.
+By January 1980, it entered the Top 40 at number 31, and on 2 February made it into the Top 20 at Number 11.
+Two weeks later, the song earned its peak in the Top 10 at Number 6 and issue dated 16 February 1980.